saket1999/attendance_teacher/README.md

 - Teacher can edit profile
 - Teacher can view created classes in realtime
 - Teacher can take/update attendance in realtime
+- Teacher can generate a list of students falling short of attendance

 ### Contributors
 - [Harshit Agarwall](https://github.com/harshwall)